wjtje/Trackless-sever/README.md

 ## How to get started

+ 1. Create your own password in the `sql/firstrun.sql` and `src/index.ts`.
- 1. Run the `sql/firstrun.sql` on your database.
-This will create all the tables.
+ 2. Run the `sql/firstrun.sql` on your database.
+This will create all the tables and a user account.
- 2. Create a account on your database with access to the `trackless` database.
- 3. Edit the `index.ts` and enter your login details.
- 4. Run `npm install` to install all the packages.
+ 3. Run `npm install` to install all the packages.
- 5. Run `npm run build`.
+ 4. Run `npm run build`.
 That will compile the code.
- 6. Go the the `build` folder and run `index.js` or run the `npm start` command.
+ 5. Go the the `build` folder and run `index.js` or run the `npm start` command.

 ## How to do anything